hashbang/hashbang/abuse/signup.md

 over its lifetime (i.e. without restart).
 However, less-than-perfect random number generation can significantly increase the risk of accidental nonce reuse.

+More importantly, a variety of other factors can lead to key compromise: vulnerabilities in our own code, flawed crypto implementation, ...

-To mitigate this, the implementation should replace the encryption key with a new random one, whenever a new `/captcha` request occurs and either of these conditions are met:
+To mitigate this, the implementation should enforce that the encryption key is volatile, by replacing it with a new random one, whenever a new `/captcha` request occurs and either of these conditions are met:

 - the number of CAPTCHA issued since last key rollover is greater than 2²⁰;
 - the last issued CAPTCHA is older than the configured validity duration